DannyAlas/my-site/views/posts/homelab.md

 Kea DHCP in my PfSense router pushes the two PiHoles to my clients, servers are using the re-cursors directly.

 The PowerDNS solution is pretty overkill for my needs but it was a good learning experiance and if one of my VMs is ever down, at least my DNS stays running :).
-I can mess around a lot with routing and gather a good bit of metrics with this set up!
+It does let me mess around a lot with routing and gather a good bit of metrics!
 I've also been using [PowerDNS Admin](https://github.com/PowerDNS-Admin/PowerDNS-Admin) as a nice way to manage the records.

 ## Git + Ops

 Forgejo, Jenkins, and Harbor!
 All running in the K8S cluster.
-I'm slowly moving my projects to being hosted on Forgio and just mirrored to GitHub.
+I'm slowly moving my projects to being hosted on Forgejo and just mirrored to GitHub.

 ## Kubernetes